Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-Maximum temperatures in the high twenties to high thirties and overnight minimum temperatures in the mid teens to low twenties.
+Maximum temperatures are in the mid to high thirties and overnight minimum temperatures in the mid teens to mid twenties.
+Heatwave conditions are expected to continue to contract to the northeast of the State over the coming days.

-The next heatwave warning will be issued by 3:00pm EDT on Friday 28 November 2025Thu 2:54pm UTC Severe weather advice NSWAustralian Government Bureau of Meteorology
+The next heatwave warning will be issued by 3:00pm EDT on Tuesday 23 December 2025Mon 2:54pm UTC Severe weather advice NSWAustralian Government Bureau of Meteorology

 New South Wales